3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 Closer inspection
 -------

-After looking more closely at `journalctl` looks like the argument is enabling the card on suspension and disabling it on resume.
-Which makes sense why the card is not working anymore, if it's enabled while suspension.
+After looking more closely at `journalctl` looks like the kernel argument makes bbswitch enable the card on suspension and disable it on resume.
+Which makes sense why the card is not working anymore, if it's enabled/working while suspension.